 It has been conjectured for a long time that the Hitchin component admits a mapping class group invariant K\"ahler metric.
 There have been many evidences for this, see \cite{G-crelle, Li, BCLS}.
 In the last section, we prove the existence of a mapping class group invariant K\"ahler metric on the Hitchin component for $n=2$. \begin{theo+} The Hitchin component of the character variety $\chi(\pi_1(M), SL(3,\br))$ can be equipped with a mapping class group invariant K\"ahler metric where $M$ is a closed surface of genus $\geq 2$.
-Furthermore Teichm\"uller space equipped with the Weil-Petersson metric is a totally geodesic complex submanifold. \end{theo+} This K\"ahler metric is constructed using certain $L^2$-metric and the geometric properties of this metric such as various curvatures, geodesics will be explored in a near future.
-We hope that this new natural K\"ahler metric will help us to better understand the moduli space of real projective structures and the Teichm\"uller space as a byproduct.
+Furthermore Teichm\"uller space equipped with the Weil-Petersson metric is a totally geodesic complex submanifold. \end{theo+} This K\"ahler metric is constructed using certain $L^2$-metric.
 Intuitively, we glue Weil-Petersson metric on the base and $L^2$-metric along vertical fibers using Griffith negativity.
 Indeed, we need the dual of a holomorphic vector bundle over Teichm\"uller space whose fibres are cubic holomorphic forms.
+The geometric properties of this metric such as various curvatures, geodesics will be explored in a near future.
+We hope that this new natural K\"ahler metric will help us to better understand the moduli space of real projective structures and the Teichm\"uller space as a byproduct.

 This particular Hitchin component has been intensively studied by many people.
 Choi-Goldman showed that the corresponding geometric structure is the convex real projective structure \cite{CG} and the bundle structure is verified by Labourie \cite{La} and Loftin \cite{Loftin} independently using Monge-\`Ampere equations relying on the seminal work of Cheng-Yau \cite{CY}.
 The symplectic structure on the Hitchin component has been studied by Goldman \cite{G-crelle}.
 Recently Li \cite{Li} constructed a mapping class group invariant metric using explicit constructions over $\mathfrak{sl}(3,\br)$-bundles and Cheng-Yau metric over the cone.
 It would be interesting to compare this construction with ours.
 Bridgeman-Canary-Labourie-Sambarino \cite{BCLS} constructed a pressure metric on Hitchin component of $SL(n+1, \mathbb R)$ for every $n$ using different method.
-For $n=3$, Guichard-Wienhard \cite{GW} constructed a convex foliated projective structure corresponding to the Hitchin component.